sorentwo/soren-website/README.md

 # sorentwo.com

-The website and blog of sorentwo, a partnership between Parker Selbert and Shannon Peterson.
+The website and blog of sorentwo, a partnership between Shannon & Parker Selbert.

 ## Usage